project-imprimis/libprimis/doc/engine.md

 editor; however they can have dynamic effects which may make them appear to move.

-Entities in Imprimis all have five attributes each, though not all attributes are necessarily defined for a given model.
+Entities in Libprimis all have five attributes each, though not all attributes are necessarily defined for a given model.
 The consistency of ent attributes is designed to make user interface design as straightforward as possible such that complex dynamic methods for menus are not necessary to edit entities.